wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Getting 403 ActiveDirectoryMenuBlade accessing AAD on Portal

-0. Right-click on the "Help + Support" box on the Dashboard and select "unpin" becuase you now know you can reach it (in two places).
+0. Right-click on the "Help + Support" box on the Dashboard and select "unpin" because you now know you can reach it (in two places).